PereViader/ManualDi/README.md

 - Installation Phase: The container's configuration is defined and set up.
 - Building Phase: The container is created and ingests the configuration.
 Non lazy Bindings are resolved.
+- Startup Phase: The Startup callbacks addded during the Building Phase are run before the container is returned.
 - Resolution Phase: The container can be used to resolve services as needed.
 - Disposal Phase: The container and its resources are properly cleaned up and released.